 Generally, the teacher will deal with infractions.
-Should circumstances warrant, the parent and/or the Administration will be consulted.
+Should circumstances warrant, the parent and/or the Administration involved will be consulted.
 In cases of serious or repeated violations, students may be subject to disciplinary suspension or expulsion.
+The principal will exercise his/her discretion whether the suspension should be served in-school or at home.